DRIFT-Net: A Spectral--Coupled Neural Operator for PDEs Learning: Experiments

 \section{Experiments}

-\paragraph{Protocol and metrics.} We follow the POSEIDON evaluation protocol \cite{herde2024poseidon} and compare \textsc{DRIFT-Net} against two strong baselines: SCOT (multi-scale windowed self-attention) and FNO (a Fourier neural operator).
-All models use the same training/validation/test split and preprocessing.
-They are trained with an identical data budget (approximately 20{,}000 trajectories over 40 epochs) and identical optimization settings (the same optimizer, learning-rate schedule, batch size, numerical precision, and hardware).
-On a discrete grid with $C$ channels and $H \times W$ spatial points, we train a one-step operator $F_\theta:\, u_t \mapsto u_{t+1}$ using teacher forcing.
+\paragraph{Protocol and metrics.} We follow the POSEIDON evaluation protocol~\citep{herde2024poseidon}.
+All models, including \textsc{DRIFT-Net} and all baselines, use the same train/validation/test splits and preprocessing, and are trained under a shared data budget and training protocol: the same number of supervised trajectories per task, identical epoch budgets, and a common optimizer and learning-rate schedule inherited from the POSEIDON scOT configuration (see Appendix~F.4).
+On a discrete grid with $C$ channels and $H \times W$ spatial points, we train a one-step operator $F_\theta:\, u_t \mapsto u_{t+1}$ with single-step teacher forcing.
 At test time, we apply $F_\theta$ autoregressively in a closed loop to reach the common target time $T^*$.
 We report the test-set mean relative $L^1$ error at the final time:

 For tasks with multiple quantities of interest (QoIs)—for example, NS-Tracer-PwC predicts $(u_x, u_y, c)$ while NS-PwC, NS-SL, and FNS-KF output only $(u_x, u_y)$—we compute the relative error for each QoI and then take an unweighted average: